tallamohan/airbyte_dbt_dagster_teradata/README.md

 # Airbyte-dbt-Dagster-Teradata Integration

-Welcome to the "Airbyte-dbt-Dagster-Teradata Integration" repository!
-This repo provides a quickstart template for building a full data stack using Airbyte, Dagster, dbt, and Teradata.
-Easily extract sample data from "Sample Data (Faker)" and load it into Teradata using Airbyte, and apply necessary transformations using dbt, all orchestrated seamlessly with Dagster.
-While this template doesn't delve into specific data or transformations, its goal is to showcase the synergy of these tools.
+Welcome to the "Airbyte-dbt-Dagster-Teradata Integration" tutorial!
+This tutorial offers a quick start template for constructing a complete data stack utilizing Airbyte, Dagster, dbt, and Teradata Vantage.
+With this template, you can effortlessly extract sample data from "Sample Data (Faker)" and load it into Teradata Vantage using Airbyte, perform necessary transformations using dbt-teradata, and seamlessly orchestrate everything with Dagster.

-This quickstart is designed to minimize setup hassles and propel you forward.
+While this template does not dive into specific data or transformations, it aims to demonstrate the powerful combination of these tools with Teradata Vantage.
+This quick start is designed to simplify setup and accelerate your progress.
 ## Table of Contents